lanl-aea/waves/eabm/README.rst

 .. docs-start-do-not-remove

-The documentation build is also automated with SCons as the ``documentation`` target.
+The documentation build is also automated with SCons as the ``documentation`` target alias.

 5. Build the documentation target